Korea is at the heart of Northeast Asia, one of the world’s top three economic regions.

 * Source : UN, CIA's World Factbook, worldatlas.com, World Population Review, Xinbei local government, Quezon City local government

-Major cities within 3,000 km of Korea’s Incheon International Airport
+Major cities within 3,000 km of Incheon International Airport

 Located between China and Japan, the world’s second and third-largest economies, respectively,

-Korea is within a 3-hour flight of 147 cities with a population of more than 1 million.
-Incheon International Airport operates flights of 98 airlines to 196 cities in 54 countries, including direct flights to 41 cities in China and 24 cities in Japan.
-As the port of Busan, a hub port in Korea, is located at the center of major sea routes, a total of 455 regular routes for container vessels pass through Busan, with 62.5 of China, 79 of Japan, 105 of Southeast Asia, and 111 of North Ameria (*Source: Busan Port Authority).
-Through its ports in Incheon, Gwangyangman, and Saemanguem, Korea will emerge as the center of logistics among Korea, China and Japan when its logistics network is connected with that of Japan and the volume of Milk run (a round trip logistics that facilitates distribution or collection) with China increases.
+Korea is within a 3-hour flight distance from 147 cities with a population of more than 1 million.
+At Incheon International Airport, 98 airlines operate flights to 196 cities in 54 countries, including direct flights to 41 cities in China and 24 cities in Japan.
+As the port of Busan, a hub port in Korea, is located at the center of major sea routes, a total of 455 regular routes for container vessels pass through Busan, with 62.5 to China, 79 to Japan, 105 to Southeast Asia, and 111 to North Ameria (*Source: Busan Port Authority).
+Through its ports in Incheon, Gwangyangman, and Saemanguem, Korea will emerge as the center of logistics for Northeast Asia as its logistics network is connected with that of Japan and the volume of Milk run (a round trip logistics that facilitates distribution or collection) with China increases.